Medelouali/UNO-clone/README.md

 # PythonGame
-A python game using Pygame
+A look-alike UNO game, it's built using the python package Pygame